axeluhl/sailing-analytics/wiki/amazon-ec2.md

 ## HowTo

-### Create a new Analytics application instance
+### Create a new Analytics application instance ready for production

 Create a new Analytics instance as described in detail here [[wiki/amazon-ec2-create-new-app-instance]].
 You should use a configuration like the following.
-If you want to bring the code to a defined level then make sure to specify the BUILD-FROM and BUILD-COMPLETE_NOTIFY variables.
+If you want to bring the code to a defined level then make sure to specify the BUILD_FROM and SERVER_STARTUP_NOTIFY variables.
 If you leave them empty the instance will start using a very old build.

 <pre>
 BUILD_BEFORE_START=True